Hi, I am Angie!

 I would train twice a day, ashtanga yoga and kettlebell strength training RKC style.

 In 2014, I decided to take my strength coach certification in German.
-Since I was already doing what I was learning, I easily understood what the lectures were about.

 It took me years of exploration before I felt ready to PASS THE KNOWLEDGE AND EXPERIENCE I’ve acquired during the last DECADE.